iOS 13: How to Create Small Thumbnails in Reminders - The Mac Observer

 - Once you’re in Reminders, long press on a thumbnail and a black box will appear that says Small Thumbnails.
 Tap this and all thumbnails in the app will be changed to small.

-Unfortunately there’s no way to make this stick, and I noticed that eventually the thumbnails will revert back to large.
+Unfortunately there’s no way to make this stick, and eventually the thumbnails will revert back to large.

 Further Reading: